N2CON TECHNOLOGY

 Start with identity controls

-• Use conditional access to block risky sign-ins and require compliant devices for sensitive apps.
+• Use Conditional Access to block risky sign-ins and require compliant devices for sensitive apps.
+Location-based policies should account for travel and mobile carrier NAT, not just office IP ranges.

 Remote access: VPN hygiene and alternatives